Daniel Schwertfeger on his participation in further training for the Saxon University Didactics Certificate.

 - the transfer of your own teaching activities (conference contributions, best practice transfer, etc.).

-Join this special certificate program and enjoy the exchange with teachers from other universities and other teaching fields!
+You too can take part in this special certificate program and enjoy the exchange with teachers from other universities and other teaching fields!

 We would be happy to advise you!